plai-group/a2d/README.md

 ## Contact

 If you have questions, comments, bugfixes, or ideas for collaborations and extensions, then we are all ears!
-Please reach out to us at `andrew (dot) warrington (at) keble (dot) ox (dot) ac (dot) uk` and we would be more than happy to help out wherever we can! :)
+Please reach out to us at `awarring at stanford dot edu` and we would be more than happy to help out wherever we can! :)

 Big love,